The Paths to Choreography Extraction: Core Choreographies and Stateful Processes

 Term $\nil$ is the terminated choreography (omitted in examples).
 Term $\eta;C$ reads ``the system executes $\eta$ and proceeds as $C$''.
 An interaction $\eta$ is either: a value communication $\gencom$, where process $\pid p$ evaluates $e$ and sends the result to process $\pid q$, which stores it in its memory cell, replacing its previous value; or a selection $\gensel$, where $\pid p$ selects $l$ among the branches offered by $\pid q$.
 We abstract from the concrete language of expressions $e$, which models internal computation and is orthogonal to our development, assuming only that: expressions can contain values $v$ and the placeholder $\pcont$, which refers to the value of the process evaluating them; and evaluating expressions always terminates and returns a value.
 In a conditional $\gencond$, $\pid p$ checks if its value is equal to $\pid q$'s to decide whether the system proceeds as $C_1$ or $C_2$.
 Term $\genrec$ defines a procedure $X$ with body $C_2$, which can be called in $C_1$ and $C_2$ by using term $X$.

-The semantics of CC is given in terms of labeled reductions $C,\sigma \lto\lambda C',\sigma'$, defined by the rules given in Figure~\ref{fig:cc_semantics}.
-Reductions are also closed under a structural precongruence $\precongr$, allowing procedure calls to be unfolded and non-interfering actions to be executed in any order.
+The semantics of CC is given in terms of labeled reductions $C,\sigma \lto\lambda C',\sigma'$; the main reduction rules are given in Figure~\ref{fig:cc_semantics}.
+Reductions are also closed under context (procedure definitions) and under a structural precongruence $\precongr$, allowing procedure calls to be unfolded and non-interfering actions to be executed in any order.
 The most interesting rule for $\precongr$ is rule $\rname{C}{Eta-Eta}$, which swaps communications between disjoint sets of processes (modeling concurrency).
 The total function $\sigma$ maps each process name to the value it stores.
 Labels $\lambda$ tell us which action has been performed, which helps stating our later results.